 *This page may include affiliate links; that means I earn from qualifying purchases of products.

 Self confidence is when we feel good about ourselves and who we are — we have positive outlook on ourselves.
 Self confidence arises from the general beliefs we have about ourselves being good, worthwhile human beings.
 For example, you may feel that, deep down, you are deserving of being treated kindly by others and having success in your career pursuits.
 These positive self beliefs are integral to your independent functioning and affect how you relate to others.

 Having self confidence helps guide your behavior in ways that enable you to live a more supportive, fulfilling life.
 When you feel badly about yourself, you unconsciously create situations that prove you right — you're no good after all — and you decrease the likelihood that you will achieve the happiness that you seek.

 For example, you may feel like you are not good enough for a good relationship, a good job, or financial stability, so you stop pursuing those goals with the confidence that is required to reach them.
 You accidentally let your negative self-concept limit the amount of happiness and success you can experience.
 This is why working on improving your self confidence is so important.
-If you believe you can manifest your dreams, you'll act in ways that help you actually manifest those dreams.
+If you believe in yourself and believe that you can manifest your dreams, you'll act in ways that help you actually manifest those dreams.

 So, how do you build self confidence?

 Here's a video to learn more about what confidence means